Does Acupuncture Have Any Side Effects?

 Yes, it is normal to have bruising post acupuncture.

-Sometimes there will be a small bruise of the skin.
-This is one of the minor side effects of acupuncture.
+Following acupuncture, there sometimes maybe a few small bruises of the skin.
+This is one of the minor side effects.

 Having bruising after treatment doesn't mean there is anything wrong with you, it's just a local problem of the skin hitting a blood vessel causing the bruising.